This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 The safest way to administer herbs to your pet is to use pet-specific products such as dog herbal tinctures, or cat herbal remedies.
 Pet-specific remedies will allow you to give herbs that are not only safe for your pet but in safe dosages.

 - Olive leaf can help with cysts, tumors, or lipomas in dogs or cats.
 Also, it helps with UTIs, diabetes, and Addison’s disease.
 Finally, it can be used as a natural kennel cough remedy.

 - Licorice root has anti-inflammatory properties that can help with pain and according to Anthony William, it is the ultimate weapon against pathogens.

 - Passionflower can be used as a herbal remedy for dog separation anxiety.
 Also for dogs who run hot, it may be helpful as it will assist sensitive nerves which can be a reason for heat intolerance.
 Another reason for heat intolerance can be the need for a dog-safe liver cleanse.

 - Goldenseal is a natural antibiotic that can be taken orally or applied topically to wounds, supports the immune system, and can be diluted to use as an eye wash.

-- Catnip can be a natural remedy for ear mites with dogs as it helps to control ear mites!
+- Catnip can be used as a natural remedy for ear mites in dogs as it helps to control ear mites!
 Also, did you know it can have a different effect if it is eaten in something like a cat nip treat versus if a cat sniffs it?

 - Valerian is a natural sedative making it a great alternative to doggie tranquilizers.

 - Eyebright is great for eye problems.
 If your cat or dog has conjunctivitis, cataracts, or puffy eyes this may help.

 Cat and Dog tinctures with multiple herbs for specific conditions

 - Dog anal gland herbal remedy can also be used with cats.

 - Pet Anti-aggression is a natural remedy for cat or dog aggression.
 Dogs are not the only pets that growl, cats do too!

 - Pet Blood cleanser this natural remedy is a great cat or dog blood purifier.

 - Dog Cough remedy herbal medicine for a dog cough.

 - Pet Digestive support natural remedy for cat or dog digestive issues.